John Caird (director): Opera

 In November 2013 Caird directed a new production of Wagner's Parsifal at the Lyric Opera of Chicago, conducted by Sir Andrew Davis with sets by Johan Engels.
-The singers were Paul Groves, Kwangchul Youn, Thomas Hampson, Daveda Karanas and Tomas Tomasson.
+The singers included Paul Groves, in the title role, Kwangchul Youn as Gurnemanz and Thomas Hampson as Amfortas.
+Daveda Karanas sang Kundry and Tomas Tomasson was Klingor.
+This production was revived at Houston Grand Opera in January 2024, with Russell Thomas in the title role, Ryan McKinney as Amfortas, Andrea Silvestrelli as Klingsor, and Kwangchul Youn repeating the role of Gurnemanz.
+Kundry was sung by Elena Pankratova.
+The conductor was Eun Sun Kim.

 In 2015 Caird remounted his production of Tosca for both the Lyric Opera of Chicago and Houston Grand Opera.
 The Chicago production was conducted by Dmitri Jurowski with Tatiana Serjan in the title role, Brian Jagde as Cavaradossi and Evgeny Nikitin as Scarpia.
 In Houston, Patrick Summers conducted and the roles were sung by Liudmyla Monastyrska, Alexey Dolgov and Andrzej Dobber.

 In 2017, Caird’s productions of Tosca and La Bohème were revived at LA Opera and San Francisco Opera respectively.
 In LA, Sondra Radvanovsky once again sang the title role in Tosca with Russell Thomas as Cavaradossi and Ambrogio Maestri as Scarpia.
 James Conlon conducted.
 In San Francsisco, Carlo Montanaro conducted Bohème with Erika Grimaldi and Julie Adams sharing the role of Mimi, Ellie Dehn as Musetta, Arturo Chacón-Cruz as Rodolfo and Audun Iversen as Marcello.

 The same production of Bohème will be revived at Houston Grand Opera in the autumn of 2018 with James Lowe conducting, Nicole Heaston as Mimi, Ivan Magri as Rodolfo, Michael Sumuel as Marcello and Pureum Jo as Musetta.

 Caird’s adaptation of Bernstein’s musical Candide, originally written and staged for the National Theatre in London in 1999, is increasingly being used by opera companies, most recently in Francesca Zambello’s production for the Glimmerglass Festival in New York, Bordeaux Opera and Los Angeles Opera and Martin Berger’s production for Weimar Opera in Germany.

 In February 2018, Caird’s production of Mozart's Don Giovanni was revived at Welsh National Opera, where it was staged by Caroline Chaney, with James Southall conducting.

 In 2019, Caird directed the world première of his new opera The Phoenix, with music by Tarik O’Regan, at Houston Grand Opera.
 The story was derived from the life of Mozart’s librettist, Lorenzo Da Ponte.
 Patrick Summers conducted the opera with Thomas Hampson and Luca Pisaroni playing Da Ponte at different stages of his life.
 The designs were by David Farley with lighting by Michael Clarke and choreography by Tim Claydon.